-- 1. Pulling a fire alarm or otherwise causing one to sound when no fire or smoke is visible - 2.
+- Pulling a fire alarm or otherwise causing one to sound when no fire or smoke is visible - 2.
 Possession or detonation of an incendiary or explosive material (firecracker or greater as well as stink/smoke bombs, poppers, etc. - 3.
 Destruction of school property - 4.
 Sexual harassment (including cyber) - 5.
-Inciting disruption of school activities (i.e. stopping normal proceedings in school)

-- 6. Repeated violation of school rules. - 7.
-Verbal or physical assault of a student/employee - 8.
-Repeated violation of school rules. - 9.
+Inciting disruption of school activities (i.e. stopping normal proceedings in school) - 6.
+Repeated violation of school rules. - 7.
 Verbal or physical assault of a student/employee